ATLANTOAXIAL INSTABILITY

 Imaging Studies

-• CT Scan: A CT scan offers a more detailed view of the bone structures and can be used to identify fractures or congenital anomalies such as os odontoideum.
+- CT Scan: A CT scan offers a more detailed view of the bone structures, and doctors can use the scans to identify fractures or congenital anomalies such as os odontoideum.

 Neurological Evaluation

-• If symptoms suggest spinal cord involvement, a neurologist may be involved in the diagnosis to assess reflexes, muscle strength, and coordination.
+- If symptoms suggest spinal cord involvement, the orthopedist may assess reflexes, muscle strength, and coordination.

 Atlantoaxial Instability Risk Factors: